CLayer-dev/docs/docs/roadmap/phase-4-expansion.md

 ## Overview

-Phase 4 represents Core Layer's long-term vision for global expansion and innovation - this is future strategic planning, not current operations.
+Phase 4 represents CLayer's long-term vision for global expansion and innovation - this is future strategic planning, not current operations.
 These plans outline our aspirational goals for establishing market leadership after successful mainnet deployment and ecosystem maturity.

 :::danger Future Vision Only
 🚧 **IMPORTANT: This represents future strategic vision, not current operational reality**.
-Core Layer is currently in testnet development phase.
+CLayer is currently in testnet development phase.
 These expansion plans are contingent on successful completion of Phases 1-3.

 **Current Status**: Phase 1 (testnet development) - These global expansion plans are 2+ years in the future.
 :::